htc502/map/README.md

     cd `map indexofwd`

 By default, map only record the last 20 bookmarks, the oldest record will be thrown away when a new record is coming when pathmarker.db is full.
 Change MAX_NPATH variable in pathmark.h before compilation to satisfy your own need.

+##### To remove a specified bookmark

+      map -index

+Here, index is started from 0 to n-1.

 enjoy!